Crisis Communications Plan

 Social Media

-Marketing & Communications maintains a robust list of social media channels on behalf of Weber State, which are updated regularly and could be employed quickly and effectively to reach a wide and diverse audience.
+Marketing & Communications maintains a robust list of social media channels on behalf of Weber State, which are updated regularly and could be employed quickly and effectively to reach a wide audience.
 Channels in which we are most active include Facebook, Twitter, Instagram, Snapchat, YouTube and LinkedIn.

 Social media could be used to deliver and correct messages and exchange information with the public and the media.